persuaded9041/poke-solus-fr/README.md

 3. Pokémon learnsets have been partially forward-patched via Yellow Version and Gen 2 tradeback learnsets
 4. Some visual content is changed (sprites)
 5. Some bugs/oversights from vanilla are fixed
-    - Ghost-type is now Euper Effective against Psychic-type
+    - Ghost-type is now super effective against Psychic-type
     - Focus Energy no longer quarters critical hit chance
     - A couple other things